 Jan 1, 2003

-The Office of Education Research and Improvement (OERI, now the Institute of Education Sciences) of the U. S. Department of Education charged the RAND Mathematics Study Panel with developing a research agenda to address the most pressing issues in mathematical proficiency.
-This was part of a larger RAND effort to suggest ways that education research and development could be made more rigorous, cumulative, and usable.
-The Panel’s report proposes a long-term, strategic program of research and development in mathematics education.
+The Office of Educational Research and Improvement (OERI, now the Institute of Education Sciences) charged the RAND Mathematics Study Panel with developing a research agenda to address the most pressing issues in mathematical proficiency.
+The panel was composed of mathematics educators, mathematicians, psychologists, policymakers, and teachers.
+The panel's report (RAND Mathematics Study Panel, Deborah Loewenberg Ball, Chair, Mathematical Proficiency for All Students: Toward a Strategic Research and Development Program in Mathematics Education, RAND, MR-1643-OERI, 2003) proposes a longterm, strategic program of research and development in mathematics education.
 In the short term, the program is designed to produce knowledge that would support efforts to improve the quality of mathematics teaching and learning with the teachers and materials that are now in place or that will become available over the next several years.
 More important, over 10 to 15 years, the program would build a solid base of knowledge for the design and development of effective instructional practice.
-That instructional practice, in turn, would enable the dual goals of increased levels of proficiency and equity in attaining proficiency to be achieved.
+That instructional practice, in turn, would enable the dual goals of increased levels of proficiency and equity in attaining these levels of proficiency.